grunzer/Devices-docs/surface/service-guides/surface-laptop-7-component-disassembly-and-reassembly.md

     receptacle on the Motherboard by pressing vertically until a snap is felt.

+> [!NOTE]
-> [!CAUTION] The connector will have 2 visible gold contacts if it is oriented in the correct direction.
+> The connector will have 2 visible gold contacts if it is oriented in the correct direction.

 :::image type="content" source="./images/LT7Repair/media/spk-connector.png" alt-text="A close up of a fan":::